 Time to Change Surrey is a trusted campaign that raises awareness and reduces stigma around mental health.
 With the national Time to Change campaign ending in March 2021, local initiatives are vital to continue the aim to change perceptions, improve attitudes and behaviours, challenge and reduce stigma.

 Rising to the challenge

-Surrey County Council / Public Health have awarded Catalyst, Mary Frances Trust and Acting Out Productions (affiliated to Let’s Link charity) the contract for Time To Change Surrey.
+In 2021, Surrey County Council / Public Health awarded Catalyst, Mary Frances Trust and Acting Out Productions (affiliated to Let’s Link charity) the contract for Time To Change Surrey.
 We use our combined knowledge and work together at reducing the stigma associated with mental health for people in Surrey.
 We build on the core elements of the campaign to date: the Lived Experience Champions’ (LECs) scheme and our highly immersive, impactful drama-based training.